 Before a trip, I am the one who plans every detail of every day and every aspect of our vacation right down to the minutia.
 Long before we have left our home to begin our trip, I’m already stressed just thinking about our trip.
 What to pack or what not to pack, going to the post office, stopping by the store for last minute necessities, and so on.
 My husband tells me that I need to “relax,” but for anyone who is in charge of family travel, you know what it’s like trying to get the trip organized and put into motion.
 The stress you put on your body doing this can lower your immune system and increase your chances of getting a cold or the flu or any other bug out there.

 The night before a trip, I can never sleep.
 I always feel like a kid the night before the first day of school with the anxiety of what is to come the next day.
 I am always looking forward to it and can’t feel like I can relax until I am actually in the seat on my flight headed to my destination.
-Add more stress to an already stressed individual and the meter on their immune system starts heading in the wrong direction and makes them far more susceptible to colds, flu, infection, etc.
+Add more stress to an already stressed individual and the meter on their immune system starts heading in the wrong direction and makes them far more susceptible to colds, flu, infection, etc. This is why it’s so important to make sure you get a good sleep before a vacation.
+You want to make sure you’re well-rested for the upcoming days of fun.
+To try and encourage yourself to sleep, you could look at getting a new mattress.
+You can Get your hybird mattress on simplyrest.com or you can look for other mattresses that might be comfier for your needs.
+Make sure you sleep properly before your vacation.

 Although we will arrive in a port city the day before a cruise and stay in a hotel, which is also the same advice I give to all of my clients, I am now opening myself up to more sickness if I am not careful with where I stay, what I eat and drink, and by not getting enough sleep.
 Naturally one might think that vacation has started and I can start to enjoy a bevy of alcoholic beverages, all of which might have a pretty little umbrella in them, but that would be silly.
 Why?
 Because then I might eat food that’s not good for me while enjoying a drink or two (or three!)
 If my body is already starting to feel run down, adding the wrong food and alcohol is certainly not going to make me feel better the next day on the first day of my cruise.